Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Other Things to Consider in a Mate

-The previously mentioned issues are the most important to think about, but they’re also the ones that most people already know about.
-There are many things that you need to consider when breeding a male dog for the first time.
+The previously mentioned issues are the most important to think about, but they’re also the ones most people already know about.
+You must consider several factors when breeding a male dog for the first time.

 When picking a mate, you want to make sure that both dogs are of a similar size or that the male is bigger.
 If you have a young male and an older female, he might not be tall enough to mount her properly, which can cause all sorts of issues during mating.

 Also, keep proximity in mind.
-You may need to drive to the other dog’s house multiple times over several months, so if they live a few hundred miles away, that will get old (and expensive) fast.
+You may need to drive to the other dog’s house multiple times over several months, so it will be more expensive if they live a few hundred miles away.

 Make sure their schedules mesh with your own as well.
-It may sound ridiculous to plan your life around a dog, but many in-demand studs have full schedules.
+Planning your life around a dog may sound ridiculous, but many in-demand studs have full schedules.

 Talk to a Lawyer

-You can go into a breeding situation with only a handshake agreement, but that’s a great way to ensure that everyone walks away unhappy, and those agreements often end up with both sides talking to a lawyer after the fact.
+You can confirm a breeding agreement with only a handshake, but that’s a great way to ensure that everyone walks away unhappy, and those agreements often result in both sides talking to a lawyer after the fact.

 Instead, consult an attorney beforehand to draw up a stud agreement.
-The agreement should include a stud fee, discussion of what to do with the puppies, and what paperwork (such as genetic screenings or proof of heritage) is required beforehand.
+The agreement should include a stud fee, a discussion of what to do with the puppies, and the paperwork (such as genetic screenings or proof of heritage) required beforehand.

-Agreeing on a contract is the best way to ensure that everyone is on the same page before things get too far down the road, and it also lets you cover your rear in case there’s disagreement at a later date.
+Agreeing on a contract is the best way to ensure that everyone is on the same page before things get too far down the road, and it protects you in case there’s disagreement at a later date.
 You’ll be especially glad you have one if the resulting pups become prizewinners.

 Make Sure Both Dogs Are in Shape

-If you’re taking the stud process seriously, you need to be sure that both animals are in the best shape possible before beginning.
-This means thorough checkups, including genetic screenings and pre-breeding tests (who pays for these exams should be clearly spelled out in the stud contract).
+If you’re taking the stud process seriously, you must ensure both animals are in the best shape possible before beginning.
+This involves thorough checkups, including genetic screenings and pre-breeding tests (who pays for these exams should be spelled out in the stud contract).

 Both dogs should be fed a nutritious diet and given plenty of exercise.
-If you want the best puppies, then you need parents who are in great shape, with no nutritional deficiencies or health problems.
+If you want the best puppies, you need parents who are in great shape and have no nutritional deficiencies or health problems.
 Parenthood is hard on the body, after all.

 black dogs ready to breed